JasonBock/Rocks/docs/notes/C# 11 Features.md

 ## Static Abstract Members in Interfaces

+This is probably the feature that has the most impact, so I should handle this one first.

 This feature is pretty much self-defining.
 You can do this:
 ```csharp
 public interface ICreatableAsync<TSelf>